 - Carefully press/stretch the dough into a rectangular shape with wet hands.
 The dough may fight your pulling, but take care to not tear the dough - if required, stretch a bit, then let the dough rest for a couple of minutes before stretching more.

-- Place the shaped dough into a banneton, floured with rice flour, or parchment lined bowl, and place back into the proofing box for 2-3 hours to bake right today, or place in the fridge to cold ferment for 6-24 hours.
+- Place the shaped dough into a banneton, floured with rice flour, or banneton alternative, and cover.
+Allow the dough to rest at room temperature 4-5 hours to bake today, or place in the fridge to cold ferment overnight for 6-24 hours.

 Bake: